shreyassrinath/websocketexample/README.md

 # WebSockets using Angularjs and Go #

-Proof of concept project demo working of Websockets using AngularJS (UI) and GO (back end).
+Proof of concept project to showcase working of Websockets using AngularJS (UI) and GO (back end).

 ### Description ###